kadirnour/boeing-naturallanguageprocessing-fork/README.md

 ### Add-ons

-1. BootCat
+# Not used 1.
+BootCat
-2. NER Tagger
+# Not used 2.
+NER Tagger
-3. DictionaryAPI.dev
+# Not used 3.
+DictionaryAPI.dev

 ### Installation Steps